Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Introduction

-In this paper, we will study approximation algorithms for $k$-CVRP with a bounded $k$.
-As mentioned in~\cite{practicalcvrp,BompadreDO06}, several problems that arise in practice have small $k$.
-We also mention an application raised by a logistics company: they need to use a truck that can carry at most six cars to transport the newly produced cars.
-In this example, the capacity $k$ is 6.
-In the benchmark set, the capacities of instances are also usually integers in hundreds or thousands of levels~\cite{bench}.
-All above show that it is interesting to consider bounded $k$.
+In this paper, we focus on approximation algorithms for \(k\)-CVRP with bounded \(k\).
+As highlighted in~\cite{practicalcvrp,BompadreDO06}, many practical problems involve small values of \(k\).
+For example, a logistics company raised the need to transport newly produced cars using a truck with a capacity of at most six cars, where the capacity \(k = 6\).
+In benchmark datasets, the capacities of the instances are also typically in the range of hundreds or thousands~\cite{bench}.
+These examples demonstrate the practical relevance and significance of studying \(k\)-CVRP with bounded \(k\).

-\textbf{Other Related Work.} Although there are little improvements on the general metrics, a huge number of contributions have been made for special cases.
+\textbf{Other Related Work.} Although there are little improvements on the general metrics, a huge number of contributions have been made for special graph classes.
 We list some of them.